pavankothawade/Aladdin-2D-Game/User-stories.md

 8. As a hurdle in the game, I should be able to end the game as soon as the player lands on me.
 9. As an actor in the game, I should be able to move using an input interface.
 10. As a player of the game, I should ensure the audio is heard on event of game start, and when aladdin holds the Grabber and on event of Game Over/Level completion.

+Level 2
+1. As a player in the game, I want to know my score so that I know how close I am to my goal.
+2. As a player in the game, I want to kill the hurdles so that I can destroy the hurdle.
+3. As a player in the game, I should hear music so that user enjoys the game experience.
+4. As a player in the game, I should be able to grab bonus object so that my points get increased.